 You’re a pro and already know everything I’ve discussed above.
 Why are you even reading this?
 Just kidding. 🙂 At this point, you probably have a pretty sizable sum saved for retirement that is nicely compounding every second of every single day.
 It’s a great feeling but I’m sure you wonder if you could be doing better.
 Take advantage of both your employer’s 401(k) and an IRA (ideally the Roth IRA) if they are available.

-Though there are a bevy of options offered in most 401(k)s, I like the 80/20 rule and invest mostly in stock funds (large cap, small cap, international).
+Though there are a bevy of options offered in most 401(k)s, I like the 80/20 rule (also known as the Pareto Priniciple) and invest mostly in stock funds (large cap, small cap, international).
 An international or emerging market fund offers another diversification avenue: depending on your opinion of the potential for a particular country or region.
 The remaining is invested in a “safe” US Government Bond fund.
 Accordingly, as your perception of the market changes, you can increase/decrease your allocations as you see fit.

 For the Roth IRA component of your retirement portfolio, I love taking advantage of the tax benefits by investing in “dividend aristocrats” (S&P 500 constituents that have increased their dividend payouts for 25 consecutive years).
 In normal taxable accounts, dividends received are taxed at 15%.
 In your Roth IRA, they are never taxed.
 To take this benefit one step further, I like to reinvest dividends (receiving additional shares in lieu of a payout).
 Through the passage of time, this strategy has fared well.
 It is not for everyone, though, as there are advantages to both reinvesting dividends and collecting the cash.